juliangrewe-bosch/caliper/README.md

 By default, the results are stored in `${project.build.directory}/gatling`.
-Caliper uses [Prometheus](https://prometheus.io/) to visualize the results, therefore all results are sent to a graphite endpoint configured in the configuration file`test/resources/gatling.conf`.
+Caliper uses [Prometheus](https://prometheus.io/) to visualize the results, therefore all metrics are sent to a graphite endpoint configured in the configuration file`test/resources/gatling.conf`.
 To run one or multiple simulation classes simply use the `test` goal `./mvnw gatling:test`.
 The following example shows a simulation class that provides the functionality of